dhowe/ritajs-v2/README.md

 ### Transforms
+RiScript comes with a number of useful transforms built-in (including pluralize(), capitalize(), articlize(), etc).
+User-defined transforms can be added using RiTa.addTransform() or by passing the transform function as the 2nd argument to RiTa.evaluate() or to the RiTa.Grammar() constructor as part of the 'context'.
 ```
 The group of boys (run).conjugate().
 How many (tooth | menu | child).pluralize() do you have?
 How many (tooth | menu | child).pluralize().toUpper() do you have?
 ```

-Custom transforms can be added using RiTa.addTransform() or by passing the transform function as the 2nd argument to RiTa.evaluate() or to the RiTa.Grammar() constructor as part of the 'context'.

 <!--
 ### Choice